History of longitude: Land surveying and telegraphy

 A big expansion to the "telegraphic net of longitude" was due to the successful completion of the transatlantic telegraph cable between S.W.
 Ireland and Nova Scotia in 1866.
 A cable from Brest in France to Duxbury Massachusetts was completed in 1870, and gave the opportunity to check results by a different route.
 In the interval, the land-based parts of the network had improved, including the elimination of repeaters.
 Comparisons of the difference between Greenwich and Cambridge Massachusetts showed differences between measurement of 0.01 second of time, with a probable error of ±0.04 seconds, equivalent to 45 feet.
 Summing up the net in 1897, Charles Schott presented a table of the major locations throughout the United States whose locations had been determined by telegraphy, with the dates and pairings, and the probable error.
 The net was expanded into the American North-West with telegraphic connection to Alaska and western Canada.
-Telegraphic links between Dawson City, Yukon, Fort Egbert, Alaska, and Seattle and Vancouver were used to provide a double determination of the position of the 141st meridian where it crossed the Yukon River, and thus provide a starting point for a survey of the border between the US and Canada to north and south during 1906–1908 William Bowie has fiven a detailed description of the telegraphic method as used by the U.S.Coast and Geodetic Survey.
+Telegraphic links between Dawson City, Yukon, Fort Egbert, Alaska, and Seattle and Vancouver were used to provide a double determination of the position of the 141st meridian where it crossed the Yukon River, and thus provide a starting point for a survey of the border between the US and Canada to north and south during 1906–1908 William Bowie has given a detailed description of the telegraphic method as used by the United States Coast and Geodetic Survey.

 The U.S. Navy expanded the web into the West Indies and Central and South America in four expeditions in the years 1874–90.
 One series of observations linked Key West, Florida with the West Indies and Panama City.
 A second covered locations in Brazil and Argentina, and also linked to Greenwich via Lisbon.
 The third ran from Galveston, Texas, through Mexico and Central America, including Panama, and on to Peru and Chile, connecting to Argentina via Cordoba.
 The fourth added locations in Mexico, Central America and the West Indies, and extended the chain to Curaçao and Venezuela.

 East of Greenwich, telegraphic determinations of longitude were made of locations in Egypt, including Suez, as part of the observations of the 1874 transit of Venus directed by Sir George Airy, the British Astronomer Royal.
 Telegraphic observations made as part of the Great Trigonometrical Survey of India, including Madras, were linked to Aden and Suez in 1877.
 In 1875, the longitude of Vladivostok in eastern Siberia was determined by telegraphic connection with Saint Petersburg.
 The US Navy used Suez, Madras and Vladivostok as the anchor-points for a chain of determinations made in 1881–1882, which extended through Japan, China, the Philippines, and Singapore.